How to deploy ASP.NET Core 3.1 app to Digital Ocean Linux droplet

 Give administrator/sudo privileges to our new user

 Now our new user needs to get administrator/sudo privileges.
 So let set this up.
-To do this we'll need following commands:

 A little explanation about these commands: